JonathonCavalieri/fitbit-data-extract/README.md

 - Reporting [Tableau](https://www.tableau.com/)
 <br>*note: google sheets will be used as it can refresh on tableau public*

-The general flow of how the pipline will run is as follows: <br>
+The general flow of how the pipeline will run is as follows: <br>
 1. Cloud scheduler sends message to PubSub
 2. PubSub Pushes message to Extract Cloud Function
 3. Extract Cloud Function runs
    1. Gets Client id, secret and encryption token from Secret Manager
    2. Refreshes user token with Fitbit API
    3. Calls all end points
    4. Saves response to Cloud Storage